mbigman/front-end-student-materials/06-p5js/05b-loops.md

 }
 ```

 This is just like the conditional to a `while` loop.
-Our loop would now look like;
+Our loop would now look like:

 ```javascript
 for ( var count = 0; count < 3; ____ ) {